chenggangpro/reactive-mybatis-support/README.md

 * Reactive Mybatis Support is aimed to adapt original mybatis to reactive project (aka WebFlux/Reactor3) with r2dbc drivers.
 * `mybatis-r2dbc` module is inspired by [linux-china/mybatis-r2dbc](https://github.com/linux-china/mybatis-r2dbc) and based on `mybatis3`'s original source code.
-* `mybatis-generator` module is used to adapt `mybatis-dynamic-sql` to reactive project.
+* `mybatis-generator` module is used to generate `mybatis-dynamic-sql` code with reactive types.
 * Most of the MyBatis3 features are applicable, but there are a few features that are not supported:
     * ❌ 1 . mybatis-plugin
     * ❌ 2 . multi ResultSets or Results